microsoft/vscode-docs/docs/python/tutorial-django.md

             return render(request, 'hello/log_message.html', {'form': form})
     ```

-1. One more step, then you can try running the code!
+1. One more step before you're ready to try everything out!
 In `templates/hello/layout.html`, add a link in the "navbar" div for the message logging page:

     ```html
     <!-- Insert below the link to Home -->